 He fell there, he fell there, fell there, fell there He fell there, he fell there, fell there, fell there And they painted his Chalk Outline on the sidewalk (how pity!)
 And they painted his chalk outline on the sidewalk (how pity!)
 And they painted his chalk outline on the sidewalk...

-Back when The Aquabats! were a ska band, they made a song called "Chemical Bomb".
-It has a very calm and relaxing sound to it, but the lyrics are all about death, human extinction, hunger, etc. Here's the chorus, just to give you an idea:
+Back when The Aquabats! were a ska band, they made a song called "Chemical Bomb!".
+It has a very calm and relaxing sound to it, but the lyrics are about the narrator thinking about death, human extinction, hunger, etc. after getting frustrated with people's behavior at the grocery store.
+Here's the chorus, just to give you an idea:

 But the sun was shining,

 It won't be long, it won't be long,

 People gonna run around losing their heads.